cchenze/assignment_tracker/README.md

-# College Assignment Tracker
+# Student Assignment Tracker

-A CRUD react app for college students to track their assignments
+## Description

+I always wanted to create an assignment tracker based on my preferences, so I built this web app with the CRUD operations (Create, Read, Update, Delete).
+The app works fine, but the layout and functionality can be further improved.

-## Website Link
+## Live Demo
 https://worktrack.netlify.app/

 ![](demo-1.png)